Data Carpentry for Biologists

 This course contributes to the ‘Quantitative Skills’ and ‘Conducting and Analyzing Independent/Original Research’ Student Learning Outcomes specified in the Ph.D. and MS in Wildlife Ecology and Conservation Academic Assessment Plans, by providing students the skills and knowledge they need to manage and analyze the data used in research.

-As a flipped classroom, students are provided with either reading or video material that they are expected to view/read prior to class.
-Classes will involve brief refreshers on new concepts followed by working on exercises in class that cover that concept.
+Classes will involve brief introductions to new concepts followed by working on exercises in class that cover that concept.
 While students are working on exercises the instructor will actively engage with students to help them understand material they find confusing, explain misunderstandings and help identify mistakes that are preventing students from completing the exercises, and discuss novel applications and alternative approaches to the data analysis challenges students are attempting to solve.
-For more challenging topics class may start with 20-30 minute demonstrations on the concepts followed by time to work on exercises.

 There are no quizzes or exams in this course.

 Assignments are due Monday night by 11:59 pm Eastern Time.
-Assignments should be submitted via Canvas.
+This timing allows you to be finished with one week’s material before starting the next week’s material.
+Assignments should be submitted via either Posit Cloud (for R assignments) or Canvas (for other assignments).

 Students are required to provide their own laptops and to install free and open source software on those laptops (see Setup for installation instructions).
 Support will be provided by the instructor in the installation of required software.
 If you don’t have access to a laptop please contact the instructor and they will do their best to provide you with one.